Skip to main content

 2. Using global Keyword

-To modify a global variable inside a function, use the global keyword.
+To modify a global variable from inside a function, use the global keyword.

 Using global Keyword